Skip to main content

 What are common reasons I-956H gets rejected?

-When submitting Form I-956H as an exhibit to another filing or in response to a USCIS notice, failure to comply with requirements may lead to rejection of your associated form and delay processing.
-Common issues include using an outdated form edition, omitting signatures, leaving sections incomplete, and providing incorrect fee amounts.
-It is essential to thoroughly review all requirements before sending your application.
+Form I-956H as an exhibit to another filing or response to a USCIS notice, we may reject your associated form and delay processing Other common reasons include using the wrong form edition, missing signatures, incomplete sections, and submitting incorrect fee amounts.
+Double-check all requirements before mailing your application.

 Important